joshkim65/CCoursework/readMe.md

 This would spawn the robot at position (5, 5), facing up, inside a grid with dimensions 15x15 with the obstacles arranged in a circle, and 20 markers for the robot to collect.

+If the robot spawns inside an obstacle, a flood fill will be carried out in order to find the nearest free cell.